santosh-at-github/myVimRepo/README.md

 # myVimRepo
-Repository for files and configuration related to vim editor
+My First GitHub repository for files and configuration related to my vim editor.